MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netconfiguration/nf-netconfiguration-netconfigurationquerybinary.md

 ## -returns

-The method returns STATUS_SUCCESS if the operation succeeds.
-Otherwise, this method may return an appropriate NTSTATUS error code.
+The function returns STATUS_SUCCESS if the operation succeeds.
+Otherwise, this function may return an appropriate NTSTATUS error code.

 ## -remarks

 The client driver obtains a handle to a NETCONFIGURATION object by calling [NetAdapterOpenConfiguration](../netadapter/nf-netadapter-netadapteropenconfiguration.md) or [NetConfigurationOpenSubConfiguration](nf-netconfiguration-netconfigurationopensubconfiguration.md).

-The memory allocated by this method is automatically freed by the framework when the NETCONFIGURATION object is closed.
+The memory allocated by this function is automatically freed by the framework when the NETCONFIGURATION object is closed.

 ## -see-also